Aidbox/auth-samples/README.md

 ## Auth Series for Aidbox

-Set of sample apps and tutorias for auth in aidbox
+Set of sample apps and tutorials for auth in aidbox.

 ### 1. Basic Auth